-CBSA 2014 Estimated # Required Near-road # Active Near-road # Additional Monitors Population Monitors Monitors Needed No CBSA in NDEP-BAQP's jurisdiction N/A 0 0 0
+CBSA 2023 Estimated # Required Near-road # Active Near-road # Additional Monitors Population Monitors Monitors Needed No CBSA in NDEP-BAQP's jurisdiction over 1,000,000 N/A 0 0 0

-Minimum Monitoring Requirements for Near-road NO2, PM2.5, and CO (Note: Refer to 40 CFR Part 58.13 and sections 4.2, 4.3, 4.7 of Appendix D to 40 CFR Part 58).
+Minimum Monitoring Requirements for Near-road NO2, PM{2.5}, and CO (Note: Refer to 40 CFR Part 58.13 and sections 4.2, 4.3, 4.7 of Appendix D to 40 CFR Part 58).

-CBSA 2014 Estimated Population Max AADT counts (year) # Required NO2 Monitors # Active NO2 Monitors # Required PM 2.5 Monitors # Active PM2.5 Monitors # Required CO Monitors # Active CO Monitors # Additional Monitors Needed No CBSA in NDEP-BAQP's jurisdiction N/A N/A 0 0 0 0 0 0 0
+CBSA 2023 Estimated Population Max AADT counts (year) # Required NO2 Monitors # Active NO2 Monitors # Required PM {2.5} Monitors # Active PM2.5 Monitors # Required CO Monitors # Active CO Monitors # Additional Monitors Needed No CBSA in NDEP-BAQP's jurisdiction N/A N/A 0 0 0 0 0 0 0

-\ Except otherwise noted, all the above monitors listed meet the requirements of appendices A, B, C, D and E where applicable.
+Except otherwise noted, all the above monitors listed meet the requirements of appendices A, B, C, D and E where applicable.

-\\ These sites do not meet the criteria for an MSA/Source/CBSA as described in 40 CFR Appendix D and are not required.
+These sites do not meet the criteria for an MSA/Source/CBSA as described in 40 CFR Appendix D and are not required.

-\\\ AADT: Annual Average Daily Traffic
+AADT: Annual Average Daily Traffic

-\\\\ Although the Lake Tahoe Nevada area is a maintenance area for CO, EPA recently approved NDEP's second maintenance plan, which includes a surrogate method for monitoring CO in the area in the absence of ambient air quality monitoring data.
+Although the Lake Tahoe Nevada area is a maintenance area for CO, EPA approved NDEP's second maintenance plan, which includes a surrogate method for monitoring CO in the area in the absence of ambient air quality monitoring data.
 Therefore, NDEP is not required to operate any CO monitors in the maintenance area.